 If you simply can’t keep up with twice-a-week dates with your friends, don’t worry, there are other ways to reap the benefits.
 A girls’ night in is a great alternative that will still get you bonding and laughing with your friends.
 Plan it for after the kids go to bed so you can really focus on each other.
 Play some hilarious board games, serve tasty cocktails (as long as everyone has a designated driver, of course), turn it into a relaxing spa night, or just sit around chatting and gossiping.

 Need some ideas to keep the night going and avoid those dreaded lags in conversation?
 Check out a few fantastic girls’ night in essentials below, including a couple of crazy-fun adults-only games, healthy cocktail mixers with natural sweeteners, fun spa night essentials & more.

 What about you?
-How often do you go out with your girlfriends?
+Do you believe women should go out with girlfriends to be healthier?
+How often do you actually go out with your girlfriends?

 Other Articles You Might Enjoy Reading:

 - Having a sister makes you a better person.

 - The reason why children are 800% worse when their mothers are around.